230109training/training/exercises/coding/react/exercise-2.md

 ## Hints

-- Use useParams hook to retrieve the ID of the Pokemon from the URL
+- Use useParams hook can be used to retrieve parameters in the path to the component
     - As you will be using dynamic routing, you will need to extract it from the path
     - ```typescript
-      const { id } = useParams();
+      const { name } = useParams();
       ```
-    - `id` is the parameter because that is how it was defined in the route
+    - `name` is the parameter because that is how it was defined in the route
 - Use useEffect hook to fetch the additional information about the Pokemon when the component mounts
+    - The url and name is associated with each pokemon already, the url can then be used to make a request to the API
 - Use TypeScript interfaces to define the shape of the data being fetched from the API

 ## Deliverables